YavorMarkov/Python_Challanges_and_Solutions/README.md

 10<br>
 11<br>

-OUTPUT
+OUTPUT<br>
 Time is up!
-To complete the movie you need 8 minutes.
+To complete the movie you need 8 minutes.<br>

 INPUT<br>
 60<br>